bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Muscle is more than strength-it's one of your body's primary regulators of metabolism.
 Skeletal muscle is the main site where glucose is removed from the bloodstream and stored or used for energy.
 More muscle means better insulin sensitivity, steadier blood sugar, and a higher metabolic rate at rest.
 It's also critical for stability, mobility, and independence as we age.

 Starting in midlife, muscle mass naturally declines unless you actively maintain it.
 This decline contributes to slower metabolism, hormonal shifts, and increased fat storage.
 Regular resistance training-whether with weights, bands, bodyweight, or functional activities-helps counter these effects.
-Even two strength-focused sessions per week can make a meaningful difference in metabolic flexibility and long-term resilience.
-For a broader look at the many ways muscle supports health, see this article on the health benefits of building muscle.
+Even two strength-focused sessions per week can make a meaningful difference in metabolic flexibility and long-term resilience; here are eight health benefits of building muscle to help you get started.

 Hormones act like the body's internal communication network, coordinating metabolism, appetite, fat storage, and energy use.
 Over the decades, shifts in hormones such as estrogen, testosterone, thyroid hormones, and insulin can make metabolic balance more difficult.

 For example, lower estrogen after menopause is linked with changes in fat distribution and insulin sensitivity.
 In men, gradual declines in testosterone can lead to reduced muscle mass and lower energy levels.
 These changes don't happen overnight, but they accumulate steadily through the 40s, 50s, and beyond-often showing up as stubborn weight gain, reduced strength, and shifts in mood or energy.
-Supporting hormonal health through strength training, nutrient-rich diets, stress reduction, and restorative sleep can help buffer these natural changes.
-If you're in this stage of life and want a clearer understanding of what's happening in your body and practical ways to adapt, explore our in-depth guide on hormone health for women and men over 40.
+Supporting hormonal health through strength training, nutrient-rich diets, stress reduction, and restorative sleep can help buffer these natural changes; our guide to hormone health over 40 offers practical next steps.

 While biological changes set the backdrop, lifestyle choices determine how well your metabolism adapts over time.
 Four key pillars-Food, Movement, Breath & Recovery, and Mindset-influence every major system involved in energy regulation, resilience, and aging well.
 Focusing on these interconnected areas provides a practical and powerful approach to restoring metabolic health at any age.